mjothy/future-sight/README.md

 3. [common/](./packages/common/)
    A workspace that includes common logic to be imported from other workspaces (client and server).
 Common includes all the code of dashboard, and it exports the Dashboard component, making it accessible for use by other workspaces or applications.
 The main classes in this workspace include:
    - [Dashboard](./packages/common/src/dashboard/Dashboard.tsx): The dashboard component is responsible for initiating a dashboard or publishing it.
    - [DashboardConfigView](./packages/common/src/dashboard/DashboardConfigView.tsx): Responsible for managing the dashboard grid layout.
+Out dashboard view using [React-Grid-Layout](https://github.com/react-grid-layout/react-grid-layout), which is a grid layout system that is responsive and supports breakpoints.

 ### 5.2. <a name='Developpementstacktools'></a>Developpement stack tools